gregorriegler/csharp-refactoring-tools/.roo/rules/rules.md

 - No out/ref variables
 - Use curly braces for single line ifs
 - Avoid else if possible
+- When a function uses only a derived, or a small percentage of properties of a passed object, pass the specific elements instead.

 ## Specific to Test Code
 - Separate Arrange, Act and Assert by one line of whitespace